ChamuMutezva/frontend-nanodegree-feedreader/README.md

 ## Installation

-Download the zip folder from [Github](https://github.com/ChamuMutezva/frontend-nanodegree-feedreader-master.git)
+Download the zip folder from [Github](https://github.com/ChamuMutezva/frontend-nanodegree-feedreader-master.git) and open the index.html with your favourite browser.

 ## Dependencies